Copyright © Dan Blair 2020.

 F ace what you feel.
+When overwhelmed, focus on the present.
+What am I doing right now?
+How do I feel about that?
 Knowing what we feel and making emotions count makes a difference.
 We may need to consider all our options to resolve an issue.
 But, if we are trying to fix our feelings, figure them out, or forget them, we may be avoiding what we feel.
 In this case, we inadvertently reinforce negative sensations by focusing on them, or trying not to focus on them.
 Awareness, though, includes mindfulness: observation of one’s feelings, thoughts, and sensations without reacting or judging them.
 With practice, strong feelings, thoughts and sensations will not alarm you.
 This can bring peace of mind.
 Facing feeling can be accompanied by “belly breathing,” deep breathing using your diaphragm.
 Many do not realize they the hyperventilate, which leads to emotional reactivity, insufficient carbon dioxide, and a higher pH level in the blood.
 To lessen the intake of oxygen and balance with carbon dioxide, breathe in through the nose and out through the mouth.
 Breath out slower than you breath in.
 Your stomach should extend, not your chest.

-C onnect and communicate with others.
-Don’t face feelings alone.
-Put energy into relationships by spending time, talking, giving and doing for others, including family, friends and God.
+C are for yourself and others.
+Self-care includes sleeping right, eating right, exercise, and relaxation.
+Also, don’t face feelings alone.
+Put energy into relationships by spending time, talking, and doing for others, including family, friends and God.

 E njoy the moment.
 Our mind is often preoccupied with the past and fears of the future.
-Focus on the here and now.
+Focus your five senses on the here and now.
 No matter what is happening, now is the only place it is happening.
 In this moment, you can handle it.
-Find something for which to be grateful.
+Find something for which you can be grateful.

-One idea is to create a list of meaningful activities under each of these categories.
+One idea is to create a list of meaningful activities under each of these categories listed below.
 Divide this list into your daily schedule.
 Find the right balance and budget your time.